BudguetteSP/Budguette-Milestones/README.md

 ## App Demo Video

-  WE ARE COMPLETING DEMO VIDEO FOR UNIT 10
+  THE CLASS IS COMPLETING DEMO VIDEO FOR UNIT 10
 - Embed the YouTube/Vimeo link of your Completed Demo Day prep video